adam-bondi/CP423/README.md

 ## 3. Tasks

 ### a.
-Prepare the retrieval corpus
+Prepare the Retrieval Corpus

 The retrieval corpus consists of official pages from the Wilfrid Laurier University Students website.
 URLs were obtained from the site's XML sitemap and filtered to include student information related to academics, career and experiential learning, campus services, programs, finances, and support and wellness.
 The `https://students.wlu.ca/sitemap.xml` contained 2,841 HTML documents.
 To filter our document collection, we filtered by page type.
 Rather than excluding entire sections, we filtered out page types whose URLs contain things like `/news/` and other non-reference pages that primarily contain time-sensitive announcements rather than stable factual information.
 After filtering, 1,959 candidate URLs remained.

 Each HTML page was treated as a source document, with metadata including the page URL, title, section, last-modified date, and a unique document identifier preserved throughout preprocessing.

-**Fetching and cleaning:** Pages were downloaded with a polite crawl delay (0.5s between requests).
+**Fetching and Preprocessing:** Pages were downloaded with a polite crawl delay (0.5s between requests).
 Raw HTML was parsed with BeautifulSoup; navigation, footer, header, and other non-content elements were stripped, along with WLU-specific boilerplate (breadcrumbs, banners, site header/footer).
 Common HTML entity and encoding artifacts introduced during scraping were normalized.
 Pages under 50 words after cleaning were dropped as low-content.
 This produced **1,872 final documents** from 1,957 successfully fetched pages (2 pages failed with 401 Unauthorized errors, restricted board/senate meeting pages).

 **Chunking:** Each document's cleaned text was split into overlapping chunks of 400 words with a 50-word overlap between consecutive chunks, preserving the parent document's ID and metadata on every chunk.
 This produced **5,456 chunks** across the 1,872 documents (avg.
 2.91 chunks/document).